 As mentioned earlier, the world of blogging has changed a lot over the years.
 It’s no longer a game of whoever creates the most content is going to win, now it’s all about the promotion of that content and who can do it better.
 A great example of how to create killer content for your blog that will continue to bring in new traffic, backlinks, and ROI for several weeks and months to come, is through the use of expert roundups.
 The concept of these posts is simply to make a list of 30+ industry experts and leaders within your niche, ask them all a question and then compile all of their answers into one big mega post.
 You can see an example of one we did here for best web hosting services.

 While the concept is easy enough, it’s the outreach process that is quite time-consuming.
 Not only is it a matter of building a list of experts to contact, it’s also an issue of cold emailing each of them and building a quick relationship.
-This process can be done manually, or through any of the many email automation and follow-up solutions currently out there.
+This process can be done manually, or through any of the many email and marketing automation and follow-up solutions currently out there.
 To get the most out of your email outreach and content creation efforts, be sure to follow up with everyone who has participated in your expert roundup after the post goes live.
 This will help with the actual social sharing of your content, while also allowing your blog to reach new audiences and followers from each of the experts you’ve featured in your roundup.

 It’s also important to note that email outreach isn’t just done for expert roundup style posts, it also works extremely well for infographic marketing, outreach to PR and media editors, requesting interviews on other sites and also for creating new business relationships or blogging partners.
 If you are still looking for ideas on how to create better content than your competition, be sure to run through this list of seven content creation ideas that are working well in 2017.